mvolkmann/blog/src/swift/CloudKit.md

 CloudKit supports three kinds of databases.

+- Public

-- Public is for databases that are shared between all users of an application.
+  These are for databases that are shared between all users of an application.
+  The space used counts against the iCloud limit of the app.

+- Private

-- Private is for databases that are only for the current user of an application.
+  These are for databases that are only accessible by the current user of an application.
   The space used counts against the iCloud limit of each user.

+- Shared

-- Shared is for databases that are shared between multiple ???.
+  These are for databases that are shared between multiple ???.
+  Is the space used counted against the iCloud limit of the app?

 A database has a collection of "record types" which are like tables in a relational database.